 With the rampant digital transformation of society, investors could be looking at $1.25 trillion “in additional market capitalization across all Fortune 500 companies,” according to Markets and MarketsDeloitte.
 All as millions of companies integrate newer digital technologies into corporate operations, and rethink ways to provide further consumer value.
 Banks, for example, are fast-tracking digital transformation efforts to meet the demand for far more efficient, personalized financial services.
-In fact, here are some of the top growth stocks to consider as the story explodes.
+In fact, here are some of the top to consider as the story explodes.

 Plus, according to a Broadridge Report, “A majority of financial services firms now view digital transformation as essential to their business and are doubling down on their financial commitments as they anticipate further widescale adoption of the new and more powerful tech.
 According to the survey, firms now spend 27% of their overall IT budget on digital transformation – a 16 percentage point increase versus the same 2021 study.”